ikuhamada/state-doc/manual.rst

   ADD_SIGN/ADD_SIGN_MO_DEN/ADD_SIGN_WF_DEN: Option to add the sign to the wave function densities.
 Valid only for the wave functions at the Gamma point.

-  FORMAT: Format of the wave function can be specified
+  FORMAT: Format of the data (wave function, charge density) can be specified

   * STATE: STATE format (not yet implemented)